rickyshin93/react-image-annotation/README.md

           created: true, // Trigger onDone when annotation is created
           changed: true, // Trigger onDone when annotation is modified
-          deleted: true, // Trigger onDone when annotation is deleted }}
+          deleted: true, // Trigger onDone when annotation is deleted
+          navigated: false, // Trigger onDone when image is navigated }}
         onAnnotationCreated={({ image, annotation }) => {
           console.log('New annotation:', annotation)